samplchallenges/SAMPL9/host_guest_instructions.md

 # SAMPL9 Detailed Host-Guest Instructions

-Please note, the guest **G4 in this challenge is optional**, as it contains silicon, which can make application of some methods orders of magnitude more difficult.
+Please note, the guest **G4 in the WP6 challenge is optional**, as it contains silicon, which can make application of some methods orders of magnitude more difficult.

 ## Due date